Ellamental2/obsidian-sylvalia/Quests/The Xorn.md

 During the break in the fighting [[Pyra]] stole some leather scraps, and Bishop broke into town hall and stole a key to the records room, and a [[Dosier on the Twilight Pegasus Guild]]

 We noticed that the Xorn was popping up and down in the same place keeping an eye on us.
-So we moved the cage to that spot
+So we moved the cage to that spot and captured us. we headed north east thinking that would be the fastest way back